 Any individual can make a Public Interest Disclosure.
-Public Interest Disclosures must be made in accordance with the Public Interest Disclosure Act 20210 and the Public Interest Disclosure Procedure.
+Public Interest Disclosures must be made in accordance with the Public Interest Disclosure Act 2010, and Public Interest Disclosure Procedure.

-4.4 Assessment of Complaints
+4.2 Assessment of Complaints

-Upon receipt of a Complaint, the Chief People Officer will determine whether the Complaint should be managed in accordance with this Procedure, or another Policy Instrument or University process.
+Upon receipt of a Complaint the Chief People Officer will determine whether the Complaint should be managed in accordance with this Procedure, another Policy, Procedure or University process.